droberin/dc-examples/Compose/example-002/README.md

 Try!

+### Question everything...
+* Is this image really needing an `entrypoint` instead of a `cmd`?
+* Is it alright to put stuff in the default folder? being it `/`?
+* Is it better to run this as default user, `root` in this case, instead of using a different one inside the container?

 ### last task...
 Clean after yourself!!
 Clean the mess you created on docker... if unsure... `prune` the `docker system`.